scrtlabs/SecretNetwork/docs/encryption-specs.md

 ## `consensus_seed`

-- Create a remote attestation proof that the nodw's Enclave is genuine.
+- Create a remote attestation proof that the node's Enclave is genuine.
 - Generate inside the Enclave a true random 256 bits seed: `consensus_seed`.
 - Seal `consensus_seed` with MRENCLAVE to a local file: `$HOME/.enigmad/sgx-secrets/consensus_seed.sealed`.